maisonml/maisonml.github.io/about covid-19.md

 Mild cases typically recover within two weeks, while those with severe or critical disease may take three to six weeks to recover.

-### How to prevent yourself, your family and your community from the virus?
+### How to protect yourself, your family and your community from the virus?

 Because a vaccine against SARS-CoV-2 is not expected to become available until 2021 at the earliest, a key part of managing the COVID-19 pandemic is trying to decrease the epidemic peak, known as flattening the epidemic curve through various measures seeking to reduce the rate of new infections.
 Slowing the infection rate helps decrease the risk of health services being overwhelmed, allowing for better treatment of current cases, and provides more time for a vaccine and treatment to be developed.